 There was a time when one drop of Black blood went a long way to make you one of us.
 The reason it made you one of us had nothing to do with Black blood.
-That rule was not developed because Black blood is so powerful that it turned anyone it touches into one of us.
+That rule was not developed because Black blood is so powerful that it turned anyone it touched into one of us.
 We did not put that rule in place.
 It was put in place by the evil that oppressed us.
-They thought that they had so much power over us that they could define who we are.
+They thought that they had so much power over us that they could define who we were.
 They used it as a way to determine who should get the economic benefits from our labour and who would own the wealth of the nation.
 This was a way for our enemies to have full access to our women’s sexuality without transferring any economic value to them.
 One drop of Black blood meant that you were a slave and you had no rights to property.
-That definition was also used because it had nothing to do with what makes human beings, people.
+That definition was also used because it had nothing to do with what made human beings, people.
 Even though this is an Africans in America specific rule, it has spread across the diaspora.
 These days you can find people in various places throughout the diaspora using that definition to claim that they are one of us.
 That, they are entitled to something that we have; it could be as simple as their right to use the N-word.
 Despite its ubiquity and the belief of many of us, it is not true.
-It has never been true, but what it has done is hide the truth about what made us a people or how you became one of us.
-Don’t get us wrong.
-In the USA the drop of Black blood rule is everywhere.
-Courts have used it; scholars have studied it and people generally believe it.
+It has never been true, but it hid the truth about what made us a people or how you became one of us.
+Don’t get iy wrong.
+In the USA the drop of Black blood rule was applied everywhere.
+Courts used it; scholars studied it and people generally believed it.
 But none of those things made it true, and if we are going to reclaim our lives and be whole again, we have to know what makes us who we are.
 We have to understand what our ancestors were doing.